-- FAA commercial airplane category pilot license with an instrument rating
+- Commercial pilot license with instrument rating and multi-engine rating

-When evaluating the flight time of applicants meeting the basic qualifications, consideration will be given to, among other things, quality, quantity, recency, and verifiability of training; complexity of aircraft flown; types of flight operations; and hours flown as PIC in turbine powered aircraft.
+When evaluating the flight time of applicants meeting the basic qualifications, consideration will be given to, among other things, quality, quantity, recency, and verifiability of training; also, consideration will be given to complexity of aircraft flown, types of flight operations, and hours flown as PIC in turbine powered aircraft.